Wales national football team: Colours and logo

 The primary kit has long been all-red.
 The crest of the Football Association of Wales features a rampant Welsh Dragon on a white shield.
 From 1920, the shield was surrounded by a red border, and the letters 'FAW' were added in 1926.
 The badge was redesigned in 1951, adding a green border with 11 daffodils, as well as the Welsh-language motto Gorau Chwarae Cyd Chwarae ("The best play is team play").
 The motto was briefly removed in 1984, but the badge stayed largely the same until 2010, when the shield was changed to feature rounded sides and the motto banner was changed from white to red and green.
 The dragon also changed from rampant to rampant regardant.
 The motto was removed again in 2019, following another major redesign of the badge, which saw the top of the shield flattened and the sides changed not to curve outwards; the green border was also thinned and the daffodils removed.

 Kit supplier

 Name

 The team is sometimes known and branded mononymously as "Cymru", the Welsh language name for Wales, by the Football Association of Wales (FAW; or in Cymdeithas Bêl-droed Cymru; CBC), as the FAW uses the term in its internal and external communications.
-In October 2022, the FAW announced it was considering rebranding the team to only use the Welsh name for the country, ditching the term "Wales", following the 2022 FIFA World Cup.
-The association said it was in discussions with UEFA over how to change the name, and were inspired by Turkey's rebrand to Türkiye and not being the last country alphabetically in some football events.
-The suggestion was stated by University of Limerick professor Owen Worth, to be an example of the connection between the team's supporters' clubs and pro-Welsh independence groups such as Yes Cymru and AUOB Cymru.
+In October 2022, the FAW announced it was considering rebranding the team to use only the Welsh name for the country, ditching the term "Wales", following the 2022 FIFA World Cup.
+The association said it was in discussions with UEFA over how to change the name, and was inspired by Turkey's rebrand to Türkiye and not being the last country alphabetically in some football events.
+University of Limerick professor Owen Worth said this suggestion was an example of the connection between the team's supporters' clubs and pro-Welsh independence groups such as YesCymru and AUOB Cymru.

+Pre-match squad photo routine

+During the Euro 2016 tournament, the squad's pre-match photos went viral due to the players' unsual and awkward arrangement in them.
+At the time, Joe Ledley noted that they were "just not very good at them" but that it had become a good luck charm to not take a proper photo.
+In 2025, after the Wales national women's team had done the same during the Women's Euro 2025 tournament, a Welsh team spokesperson stated that it had started by accident but has since become a tradition to pose unconventionally for both national teams.
+It has also been noted that the awkward arrangement of the Welsh pre-match photo goes as far back as 2002.